gshanemiller/reinvent/doc/equinix_mellanox_setup.md

 except for the machine time you reserve.
 Charges are per hour, and you can return the machines to Equinix at will.
 You'll also need to setup your SSH keys.
 All this is a one-time effort.
-2. [Go to Equinix console page.](https://console.equinix.com/).
+2. [Go to Equinix console page](https://console.equinix.com/).
 Click on the new server button.
 Then click on the on-demand box.
-3. In the next page choose you're preferred data center.
-Locations in the US, Europe, Hong Kong, and others.
+3. In the next page choose your preferred data center.
+Locations are in the US, Europe, Hong Kong, and others.
-4. Click on the c3.small.x76 box selecting server size.
+4. Click on the c3.small.x86 box selecting server size.
 5. Choose Ubuntu 20.04 LTS O/S
 6. Select or provision two machines.
-Name then, for example, 'client, server'.
+Name them, for example, 'client, server'.
 7. Click on 'Deploy Now'.
 All machines will be equipped with all ssh keys you provided in step 1.
 8. Your screen will refresh after a momemt and display a two lines with your servers and their public IP addresses.
-On the far right under the actions column note a clock reading 3-o'clock.
+On the far right under the actions column note a clock icon reading 3-o'clock.
 Wait for it to disappear meaning your boxes are ready.
 9. Login to one of the machines with `ssh -i <ssh-key-pem-file> root@<public-ip-address>` using the public IP address from step 8.
-Make sure your machine has the four NIC cards mention earlier.
+Make sure your machine has the four NIC cards mentioned above.
 Very rarely you'll get a machine which does not:

 ```
 $ lspci | grep Ether